nhejazi/medshift/README.md

-estimating a parameter that arises in a decomposition of the population intervention causal effect into the (in)direct effects under stochastic interventions in the setting of mediation analysis. `medshift` is designed as an implementation to accompany the methodology described Díaz and Hejazi (2019).
+estimating a parameter that arises in a decomposition of the population intervention causal effect into the (in)direct effects under stochastic interventions in the setting of mediation analysis. `medshift` is designed as an implementation to accompany the methodology described in Díaz and Hejazi (2019).

 -----